 Executive and Non-executive Directors receive remuneration for undertaking their role in the form of an annual cash fee and the grant of shares or options to acquire shares in the Company.
-The options to acquire shares in the Company are issued pursuant to the Employee Share Options Plan (ESOP).
-Details of the ESOP are outlined in Note 24 of the Notes to the Consolidated Financial Statements.
+The options to acquire shares in the Company are issued pursuant to the Remuneration Plan.
+Details of the share options are outlined in Note 24 of the Notes to the Consolidated Financial Statements.